lakshmireddy-77/docker/notes.md

 payment

 * here all components are separted , if one component is not work remaning components are working
-* every component can devlope in diffrent programming lanaguge
+* every component can develop in diffrent programming lanaguge
 * loose copuling, less dependency

 # real time example